frontelx/felixwiedemann/README.md

 - Copy/paste `git clone https://github.com/agorilla/felixwiedemann.git` and press enter
 - The repository will be copied into `path/to/your/folder/felixwiedemann`

+Afterward you need to connect your repository username and email with your GitHub account via Terminal:
+- Run `git config --global user.name "Your GitHub account username"`
+- Run `git config --global user.email your.github.account.email@xyz.com`

 ### Node,js

 This website uses Node.js to build static HTML pages out in combination with the Node based tools Vue.js, Webpack and Gulp.